hrlewis1974/infoasset2icm_wastewater_model/Readme.md

 This repository contains script and supporting files to assist in the conversion of an InfoAsset network to Infoworks ICM (InfoWorks network).

+The purpose of this piece of work is to:

+- remove the disconnect between the hydraulic models and asset data stored in InfoAsset
+- enable a more robust model maintenance strategy for hydraulic model builds
-The purpose of this piece of work is to remove the disconnect between the hydraulic models and asset data stored in InfoAsset.
-The intention from this point onwards is to maintain InfoAsset with the best available information such as pipe material, inverts and ground levels.
-Following some tidy up the base data it will then be possible to push changes such as new data/changed data and remove assets that have been deleted in InfoAsset.
+- the intention from this point onwards is to maintain InfoAsset with the best available information such as pipe material, inverts and ground levels
+- following some tidy up the base data it will then be possible to push changes such as new data/changed data and remove assets that have been deleted in InfoAsset

-Currently the main Ruby script file "_infoasset2icm.rb" can be run on the active network ie the one open in the Geoplan.

-On completion of the code a new network will be updated into:
-- database: snumbat://10.0.29.43:40000/wastewater ongoing/system_performance
-- network name='i2i network'
-- network location='>other>networks>'
-- network id=4765

-## Assumptions
+## Requirements

 order | assumption | notes
 --- | --- | ---